Moonshine-kels/100-days-of-code/r1-log.md

 Thoughts: Not gonna lie.
 Coding is not easy but my enjoyment overpasses the frustrations. :muscle: :sunglasses: :brain: Oh and this is time consuming doing 2+ hours of coding each day.
 I got this!!

 ### R1D2
+I completed 1 hour of applied accessibility but didn't complete it all.
+I did half of my goal.

+Thoughts: I got distracted and didn't feel satisfied with my results will do better the next day.

+### R1D3